Recovering From a Cardiac Arrest

 • Increased dependence on others

-These feelings are often contrasted with feelings of joy, elation and gratitude for being alive.
+These feelings are often mixed with feelings of joy, elation and gratitude for being alive.

 If you need help dealing with your emotions, know that you’re not alone.
 You can discuss your feelings with trusted friends, religious leaders or family.
 You can also ask your health care team for support.